Terms in bold are defined in the Glossary of the Instructions for Form 990.

 social security numbers should not be included on this form.
 By law, with limited exceptions, neither the organization nor

 the IRS may remove that information before making the form publicly available.
-Documents subject to disclosure include schedules
+Documents subject to disclosure include statements

 and attachments filed with the form.
 For more information, see Appendix D. Public Inspection of Returns.

 The following hints can help you more efficiently review these instructions and complete the form.